pauliceia/vgiws/doc/api/import.md

     - 409 (Conflict): Conflict of f_table_name.
 The table name is a reserved word.
 Please, rename it.
     - 409 (Conflict): Shapefile is not inside the default city of the project.
     - 500 (Internal Server Error): Problem when to import the Shapefile.
 OGR was not able to import.
-    - 500 (Internal Server Error): Problem when to import the Shapefile.
+    - 500 (Internal Server Error): Problem when importing the Shapefile.
 Fiona was not able to read the Shapefile.
 One reason can be that the Shapefile has an empty column name, so name it.
     - 500 (Internal Server Error): Some geometries of the Shapefile are with problem.
 Please, check them and try to import again later.
     - 500 (Internal Server Error): Problem when to import a resource.
 Please, contact the administrator.
     - 503 (Service Unavailable): Problem with the prj2epsg web service.